How to Read A Sectional Chart: An Easy to Understand Guide

 The LAANC system can be accessed through many of the common drone flight planning apps like KittyHawk and Airmap.
 The privilege is now available to both licensed and commercial drone pilots.

-Part of requesting for airspace authorization knows exactly which type of controlled airspace you are in.
+Part of requesting for airspace authorization is knowing exactly which type of controlled airspace you are in.
 These are the five different types:

 Class A